Welcome to Texas Health Frisco

 Lee is married to his high school sweetheart, Mindy, and they have one school-age son, Preston.
 In his free time, Lee is an avid runner and enjoys traveling with family.

-Robert L. Bass, M.D., M.B.A., serves as chief medical officer at Texas Health Hospital Frisco, joining the team in October 2019.
+Robert L. Bass, M.D., M.B.A., serves as chief quality and medical officer at Texas Health Hospital Frisco, joining the team in October 2019.

 In this role, he is responsible for providing clinical perspective, knowledge and leadership to ensure collaboration and alignment between the hospital and physicians on the medical staff.
 He also assists with recruitment and retention of physicians.